 HEALTHCARE BILLING AUDITS: FINDING LOST REVENUE

-Healthcare billing involves numerous steps, people, computer systems, processes, and expertise to make it all work well.
-Unfortunately, not all healthcare providers have the expertise or devote the resources that are required to do it properly.
-In fact, many healthcare providers withhold resources in order to save on cost.
-However, this approach ignores the much bigger cost of missing revenue as a result of inadequate resources, expertise, and processes.
-Here at Mhites LLC, we frequently get asked to perform audits of other billing companies and departments.
-When we perform these audits, we almost always discover the following:
+Healthcare billing involves numerous phases’ viz. people, computer systems, processes, and expertise to achieve the desired result.
+Regrettably, not all healthcare providers have the expertise or offer the resources that are required for a flawless execution.
+Ironically, many healthcare providers withhold resources to save on the cost.
+However, this approach impacts the cash flows due to inadequate resources, expertise, and processes.
+Often we are enquired to perform audits of other billing companies and departments.
+While performing the audits, we chanced upon the following deficiencies in: